Dimo26/Article_3_project_GA/README.md

 Step 6- Basic phylogenetic placement of bins (Taxonomic ID) The purpose of this step is identifying the different organisms by assigning different taxonomic IDs to the organisms in the sample based on the information found in the genome database GTDB.
 This is done by comparing the input which is the high-quality bins we generated in step 4 to the GTDB-Tk software.
 The output generated would be a classification of the bins using the taxonomic ID.

-## Week 17-18
+## Week 18

 Step 7- Functional annotation
 The software Prokka is used in online Uppmax for functional annotation.
-The input is the bins with the best quality and the output is functional gene annotations.
+The input is the best quality bins containing the DNA sequences and the output is functional gene annotations.
 The software is for functional annotations of already predicted sequences.

 Step 8- Analysis of activity (expression level) of different bins.
 Differential expression is applied to count features using Htseq.
 Htseq is a python package which helps us count the reads that map to different genes and gene activity.
 The input is the trimmed RNA reads in step 1 and compare them to the functional gene annotations from step 6.
 The output is the expression level of the bins.